 Here are a few of them:

 - The student is married or separated (but not divorced)

 - At the beginning of the current school year, the student will be enrolled in a master’s or doctoral degree program

-- The student is currently on active duty or a veteran of active duty service that was released for a reason other than dishonorable discharge
+- The student is currently on active duty or a veteran of active duty service who was released for a reason other than dishonorable discharge

-- The student has one or more children that will receive more than half of their support from him or her
+- The student has one or more children who will receive more than half of their support from him or her

 - The student is an orphan, emancipated minor, or has been a dependent ward of the court